 Sydney to Hobart Yacht Race 2023, Dates, Times, Course Route & Tracker

-For those who can’t get to watch the live broadcast of the start of the Race on the Seven Network across Australia, Seven West Media will webcast the program.
-You can also watch a webcast of the live broadcast on the home page of the Rolex Sydney Hobart Yacht Race website.
+Seven West Media will webcast the program for those who can’t watch the live broadcast of the start of the Race on the Seven Network across Australia.
+You can also watch a live webcast on the home page of the Rolex Sydney Hobart Yacht Race website.

-The Yacht Tracker page allows viewers to track the entire fleet or a particular boat from start to finish.
+The Yacht Tracker page lets viewers track the entire fleet or a particular boat from start to finish.
 Yacht Tracker uses a specially designed tool that calculates the predicted results for each and every boat in the fleet, so you can see how each boat is performing.
-Each yacht will be fitted with a tracker that will obtain a position using the GPS satellite network, and then transmit that position back to HQ.
+Each yacht will be fitted with a tracker that will obtain a position using the GPS satellite network and transmit that position back to HQ.

 If you are coming to Sydney during the Sydney to Hobart Yacht Race, click the link below to explore the full range of accommodation options available.